| The

 Sword Blades were introduced and sold quickly, Gillette

+understood the magnitude of its mistake.
 The transfer of technology is essential for

 attaining a high level of industrial capability and competitiveness.